-- How to reduce the chances of the risk factors occurring?
+- How to reduce the chances of the inherent project risk factors occurring?

 - Is there a risk management plan?

-A discussion at an early stage of a project implementation focused on the technological possibilities and limitations is as important as analyzing business assumptions.
+A discussion at an early architectural design phase of a project implementation focused on the technological possibilities and limitations is as important as analyzing business assumptions.
 Many technical problems can appear due to the complexity of application features and constraints imposed by the selected technology.
 By analyzing these parameters, you and the team will know what you face and which elements will require more of your attention.

-- Will the selected technologies allow us to perform the planned scope of work?
+- Will the selected technologies and programming languages allow us to perform the planned scope of work?

 - Do the selected technologies impose any limitations on a team that should be aware of?